ibm-cloud-docs/openshift/openshift_health_log.md

         ```
         {: pre}

-After removing the plug-in has been removed, reinstall Logging and Monitoring agents in your clyster using the Cluster dashboard, Terraform, or manually.
+After removing the plug-in has been removed, reinstall Logging and Monitoring agents in your cluster using the Cluster dashboard, Terraform, or manually.

 For more information, see the following links:
 - [Managing the Logging agent for Red Hat OpenShift on IBM Cloud clusters](/docs/cloud-logs?topic=cloud-logs-agent-openshift).